 Since currency exchange desks in airports often hit travelers with sky-high transaction fees, the airport is probably not the best place to exchange your money.
 It sure is convenient, so if you’re willing to pay the price for that, so be it.
 A good strategy is to get foreign currency by taking out money at an ATM in your destination; this way, you’ll likely get the best interbank exchange rate, which is usually much better than rates offered at airport exchange counters.
 Contact your bank before your trip for more information on any possible foreign transaction fees.

-The Vapur Anti-Bottle is our favorite solution to expensive airport water bottles.
+The Vapur Flexible Water Bottle is our favorite solution to expensive airport water bottles.
 Stop buying water bottles in your terminal at three bucks a piece and invest in one of these foldable, reusable containers.
 Fill it up at a water fountain after you’ve gone through airport security.
 It’ll pay for itself after just a few uses.

 Plan ahead and be sure to buy your souvenirs before you’re at the airport, waiting for your flight home.
 Airport souvenir stores usually hawk severely marked-up merchandise that can be found elsewhere for a lot less.
 Plus, the wares tend to be quite unoriginal: trite Statue of Liberty T-shirts, cityscape mugs, key chains in the shape of Dutch canal houses.